apache/flink-web/contributing/docs-style.md

 <div class="alert alert-warning">
   <h3>Best Practice</h3>
   Use descriptive language in the phrasing of headings.
-For example, for a documentation page on dynamic tables, Dynamic Tables and Continuous Queries is more descriptive than Background or Technical Information.
+For example, for a documentation page on dynamic tables, "Dynamic Tables and Continuous Queries" is more descriptive than "Background" or "Technical Information".
 </div>

 ### Table of Contents